The Thief and the Cobbler: Plot

-The prosperous Golden City is ruled by the narcoleptic King Nod and protected by three golden balls atop its tallest minaret.
-According to a prophecy, the city would fall to "destruction and death" if the Balls are removed, and could only be saved by "the simplest soul with the smallest and simplest of things".
-Living in the city are a cobbler, Tack, and a nameless, unsuccessful yet persistent thief, both mute.
+In a kingdom at the Arabian desert, the prosperous Golden City is ruled by the narcoleptic King Nod and protected by three golden balls atop its tallest minaret.
+According to a prophecy, the city would fall to "destruction and death" if the balls were removed, and could only be saved by "the simplest soul with the smallest and simplest of things."
+Living in the city is a cobbler, Tack, and a nameless, unsuccessful yet persistent Thief, who are both mute.

-When the thief sneaks into Tack's house, the two get stitched together and stumble outside, causing Tack's tacks to fall onto the street.
+When the Thief sneaks into Tack's house, the two get stitched together and stumble outside, causing Tack's tacks to fall onto the street.
 Zigzag, King Nod's Grand Vizier, steps on one of the tacks and orders Tack to be arrested while the Thief escapes.
 Tack is brought before King Nod and his daughter, Princess Yum-Yum.
-Before Zigzag can convince King Nod to have Tack beheaded, Yum-Yum saves Tack by ordering him to fix a shoe she intentionally breaks.
-During repairs, Tack and Yum-Yum become increasingly attracted to each other, much to the jealousy of Zigzag, who plots to take over the kingdom by marrying the princess.
+Before Zigzag can convince King Nod to have Tack executed, Yum-Yum saves Tack by ordering him to fix a shoe she intentionally breaks.
+During repairs, Tack and Yum-Yum become increasingly attracted to each other, much to the jealousy of Zigzag, who plans to take over the kingdom and marry the princess.

-Meanwhile, the thief, having noticed the golden balls atop the minaret on the courtyard, breaks into the palace through a gutter.
+Meanwhile, the Thief, having noticed the golden balls atop the minaret in the courtyard, breaks into the palace through a gutter.
 He steals the repaired shoe from Tack, prompting the cobbler to chase him through the palace.
 Upon retrieving the shoe, Tack bumps into Zigzag, who notices the shoe is fixed and imprisons Tack in a cell.

-One-Eyes, a race of warlike, cycloptic monsters, plan to destroy the city, and have already slaughtered much of its frontier guard, all except for one mortally wounded soldier who escapes to warn the city; King Nod has a vision of them the next morning.
-While Zigzag tries to convince Nod of the kingdom's security, the thief steals the balls after several attempts, only to lose them to Zigzag's minions.
+The One-Eyes, a race of warlike, cycloptic monsters, led by their leader, Mighty One-Eye, plan to destroy the city and have already slaughtered much of its frontier guard, all except for one mortally wounded soldier who escapes to warn the city; King Nod has a vision of them the next morning.
+While Zigzag tries to convince Nod of the kingdom's security, the Thief steals the balls after several attempts, only to lose them to Zigzag's minions.
 Tack escapes from his cell using his cobbling tools during the ensuing panic.
 King Nod notices the balls' disappearance when the soldier warns them of the invading One-Eyes.
-Zigzag attempts to use the stolen balls to negotiate Yum-Yum's hand in marriage in exchange for returning the Balls, but when King Nod dismisses him, Zigzag defects to the One-Eyes and gives them the balls instead.
+Zigzag attempts to use the stolen balls to negotiate Yum-Yum's hand in marriage in exchange for returning the balls, but when King Nod dismisses him, Zigzag defects to the One-Eyes and gives them the balls instead.